jonathanSimonney/golangSnake/readme.md

  package needed(or update the one you have with these package).
 Look at the server.go file to include the dependencies

 TODO : avoid server crashing when JS refreshing!!!
-FINISH SERVER SIDE§ (AS SOON AS POSSIBLE)
+FINISH SERVER SIDE (AS SOON AS POSSIBLE)